ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 --------------------

 ArduPilot currently supports two build systems, `waf <https://waf.io/>`__ and **make** with waf being the recommended option because it allows building for all boards.
-In most cases the build dependencies described for **waf** and **make** are the same, the only part of the instructions that changes is the build commmand.
+In most cases the build dependencies described for **waf** and **make** are the same, the only part of the instructions that changes is the build command.

 **Linux / MacOSX users:**